DevlopRishi/Spaceshoot/README.md

 ## 🌟 Game Mechanics

 ### Player
-- Green rectangular spacecraft
+- Green rectangular box
 - Can move horizontally
 - Shoots bullets upward
-- Has a health system (starts at 100)
+- Also has a health system (starts at 100)

 ### Enemies
 - Red rectangular enemies